katherineding/dqmc-dev/README.md

 	- Intel compiler `icc`
 	- `imkl` headers and library `>= 2019`
 	- `hdf5` headers and library `>= 1.10`
+	To get correct paths to these headers and libraries, add `module load hdf5/1.10.2 icc/2019 imkl/2019` to your .bashrc.
 2. Perlmutter, CPU only: `perlmt-cpu` branch
 *Note: this branch may be modified to use the AOCC compiler and AOCL math libraries when it becomes supported in the future*
 	- GNU Compiler `gcc`